intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

    * "RECUSE": the person holding the position has a conflict of interest

    Any RSAB member holding a "CONCERN" position must explain their concern to the community in detail.
+Nevertheless, the RSWG might not be able to come to consensus on modifications that will address the RSAB member's concern.

    There are three reasons why an RSAB member may file a position of CONCERN:

    * The RSAB member believes that the proposal represents a serious problem for one or more of the individual streams.